sdcondon/SCFirstOrderLogic/README.md

 ## Source Documentation

 I have not written up any documentation of the source (e.g. repo summary, design discussion, build guidance…) - and likely won't unless someone else expresses an interest in contributing.
-I use Visual Studio, and once cloned, it should "just work" as far as compiling is concerned.
+I use Visual Studio, and once cloned, it should "just work" as far as compilation is concerned.

 ## Issues and Contributions